Joyce Cooper-Kahn, PhD

 Dr. Cooper-Kahn earned her undergraduate degree from Barnard College and her doctorate from Catholic University.
 Before entering full-time private practice in Severna Park in 1994, she worked in a variety of settings, including Johns Hopkins Hospital and the Kennedy Krieger Institute.

-Dr. Cooper-Kahn is proud to have been voted a Favorite Doctor by readers of Chesapeake Family Magazine each year since 2013.
+Dr. Cooper-Kahn is proud to have been voted a Favorite Doctor by readers of Chesapeake Family Magazine four years in a row.

 Click on the video below to watch Dr. Cooper-Kahn define and discuss executive functioning.